 – David Whyte: Crossing the Unknown Sea: Work As a Pilgrimage of Identity

-Simply producing higher mixed alcohol fuel can address big environmental problems.
+All communities need a “carbon” recycler of last resort: A profitable, scalable way of eliminating end-of-life waste carbons that pile up around all human activity, converting waste carbons to new carbons (higher mixed alcohol fuel) that have significant fuel market value.
+Simply producing higher mixed alcohol fuel can also address big environmental problems.
 Starting with reducing solid and liquid wastes.
 And usage of the fuel in all types of engines and blended with all types of fossil fuels (gas, diesel and coal) to slash vehicle tailpipe and smokestack emissions.
 Higher mixed alcohol fuel can be produced in clean gas-to-liquid fuel facilities, 24/7 from municipal wastes, biomass, coal, methane/natgas and CO2 from coal- and natgas-fired power plant smokestacks.
-And it’s up to 95 percent cleaner than gasoline.

-Higher mixed alcohol fuel production, distribution and use is the carbon-bridging pollution solution that communities can put to work within a few short years.
-What will kickstart this “community fuel” project revolution?
-The first working example must be funded, built and turned on at commercial scale to demonstrate what it’s worth, and producing fuel in commercial volume for the transportation fuels marketplace at a profit.
+Higher mixed alcohol fuel production, distribution and use is the “carbon-bridging pollution solution” that has great potential to transform municipal wastes and biomass into sustainable, renewable clean fuel that powers all types of vehicles.
+The first “demo” projects must be funded, built and producing fuel in commercial volume for the transportation fuels marketplace at a profit.
 That’s the Bioroot Energy mission in Montana.

-What can you do to foster this groundbreaking community-focused higher mixed alcohol fuel project?
+What can you do to foster development of this groundbreaking higher mixed alcohol fuel?
 Get involved any way you like, we appreciate your help and support!

 Endorse the project: http://www.biorootenergy.com/endorsements